 After lunch we went to the shop to pick out some teas.
 The shopkeeper opened large canisters of loose teas we were interested in, allowing us to smell the unique aromas.
 Mariage Frères also carries tea bags – muslin sachets tied with string – packaged in beautiful black boxes – and special blends for making iced tea.
 I bought teapots like the ones used at our table for ourselves and our daughter, gifts for friends and family and a fresh supply of French Breakfast along with my new discovery, Paris Breakfast.

 What impressed me as much as the tea itself was the care and thought the shopkeeper gave our purchases.
 Everything was neatly wrapped for travel, packed with tissue and sealed with the signature yellow-and-black Mariage Frères stickers.
-The teapots were snugly secured in gift boxes, and everything was place in handled shopping bags which were covered with plastic to protect them from rain.
+The teapots were snugly secured in gift boxes, and everything was placed in handled shopping bags which were covered with plastic to protect them from rain.
 It was the type of service I would have expected to find at a place and time from long ago.
 Exquisite.

 Before leaving, I climbed a narrow wooden staircase to the Mariage Frères Tea Museum, located above the shop.
 The tiny space was filled with memorabilia, tea equipment and accessories from the early days of the company.
 Like the shop and restaurant below, everything was beautifully presented.